thulitha0109/innovationchapter/src/data/projects/project-02.md

           alt: "image"
 ---

-Main Description: This project involved a complete redesign of a Shopify store with extensive customizations.
+This project involved a complete redesign of a Shopify store with extensive customizations.
 The client's primary requirement was to develop a user-friendly "Find Parts" filter with a sleek UI.
 However, integrating this new UI with the existing product filter app caused functionality issues.
 To resolve this, we built a custom app specifically tailored for managing their filter system.
 Additionally, we provided custom graphics through our design design team and implemented several unique features, including a custom search option and a bespoke footer.